kristinemlarson/gnssrefl/tests/first_drivethru.md

 *gnssir lorg 2019 1 -doy_end 233 -screenstats False*

-The default does not send any plots to the screen - and you definitely do not want it to if you arer analyzing 233 days of data.
+The default does not send any plots to the screen - and you definitely do not want it to if you are analyzing 233 days of data.
 But if you want to look at the plots for a single day, that is an option in the json and at the command line:

 *gnssir lorg 2019 1 -screenstats False -plt True*